konnir/reviews_star_ratings_random_forest_vs_bert/README.md

 - Model, take from drive (2.1GB) and set in  (/models) folder

 4. UI:
-- Simple UI base on the rest server to test on real amazon reviews (remember, 73%!)
+- Simple UI base on the rest server to test on real amazon reviews

 ![image](https://github.com/konnir/velotix_ex/assets/119952960/789c614e-0bac-48a4-83a7-cd48ad4bde95)

 5. Rest Server:
 - simple Server, below is image to help with the sending and receiving from postman.
 - pay attention that req_id is expected in params (to link request to response and debug).

 ![image](https://github.com/konnir/velotix_ex/assets/119952960/bb24ec02-9251-43d3-9431-76486f127788)